Oktopost/Squid/docs/Cmd/Where.md

 Alias to ```whereExists(ICmdSelect $select)```

-## Additional Where Functions
+## Additional Where Methods

-This list of function is present only in the `ICmdSelect` interface
+This list of function is present only for select, and are not present in the delete or update interfaces.

 ### whereBetween(string $field, $greater, $less)